cmoesgaard/curl/docs/INTERNALS.md

 <a name="Curl_share"></a>
 ## Curl_share

-  The libcurl share API allocates a `Curl_share` struct, exposed to the external API as `CURLSH *`.
+  The libcarl share API allocates a `Curl_share` struct, exposed to the external API as `CARLSH *`.

-  The idea is that the struct can have a set of its own versions of caches and pools and then by providing this struct in the `CURLOPT_SHARE` option, those specific `Curl_easy`s will use the caches/pools that this share handle holds.
+  The idea is that the struct can have a set of its own versions of caches and pools and then by providing this struct in the `CARLOPT_SHARE` option, those specific `Curl_easy`s will use the caches/pools that this share handle holds.